QuickstartMoving from RabbitholesCore concepts

 Using a skill or prompt

-1. Type / and select an entry from the skills & prompts group
+1. Type / and select an entry from the Skills section or your prompts

 2. A chip is inserted into your message — you can keep typing around it